Red Hot Chilli Pipers: After TV appearance

 In September 2008, the group performed a Scottish-flavoured medley of songs during the opening of Eurovision Dance Contest 2008 in Glasgow.
 In 2010, The Red Hot Chilli Pipers completed an 11-date sold-out tour of Scotland, as well as an 11-week tour of Germany and a 7-week tour of America.
 They also toured Saudi Arabia, Malaysia, India and most of Europe.
 They performed concerts in New York and Beijing as well as at the Hebridean Celtic Festival in Stornoway.

 Musicianship

 With a total of four degrees from the Royal Conservatoire of Scotland, many of the band members past & present have competed at the highest level of bagpiping and drumming for many years.
-Founder and former Musical Director Cassells received BBC Radio Scotland Young Traditional Musician in 2005 and became the first person ever to attain a degree in bagpipes from the Royal Conservatoire of Scotland (Formerly the Royal Scottish Academy of Music and Drama).
+Founder and former Musical Director Cassells received BBC Radio Scotland Young Traditional Musician in 2005 and became the first person to attain a degree in bagpipes from the Royal Conservatoire of Scotland (Formerly the Royal Scottish Academy of Music and Drama).
 The snare drummer and percussionist, Grant Cassidy is an 8 time Juvenile Solo World Drumming Champion and in 2016 placed 7th in the adult section of the World Solo Drumming Championships held in Glasgow, Scotland.